dnesgurung/Javascript-exercises/Beginners-exercises/Palindrome-different-solution/README.md

-Another solution for finding a palindrome number
+How to find whether a string is a palindrome or not.